luut189/BlackJack/README.md

 `ver 0.1`: implement the renderer for the card deck and getting started to work on game functions.

 `ver 0.2`: implement the Blackjack's logic into the game with a working GUI to represent the game.

+`ver 1.0`: finished the program and clean up the code.